 How do you know if you have a moisture management issue?
 Condensation is the most obvious sign that there is a problem — either too much water in your air or you are overcooling an area.

 You might have a mold issue and not even see condensation!
-High relative humidity in a house means there is not only moisture in the air, but we are also moisture loading the home’s materials.
-This means all of the materials in the house — like furniture, drywall, wood, that spray foamed attic — are absorbing moisture and can be wet enough to support microbial growth.
+High relative humidity in a house means there is not only moisture in the air, but we are also moisture-loading the home’s materials.
+This means all of the materials in the house — like furniture, drywall, wood, and that spray-foamed attic — are absorbing moisture and can be wet enough to support microbial growth.
 So you may actually end up with microbial issues because of high relative humidity, even if you don’t see it.

-It’s also a lifestyle thing — we all breathe, cook, take a bath.
-A builder can do absolutely everything correctly and there are still a lot of little components that add to the relative humidity.
+It’s also a lifestyle thing — we all breathe, cook, and take a bath.
+A builder can do absolutely everything correctly, and many little components still add to the relative humidity.

 Monitoring is how you will know if you have high relative humidity.
 Some thermostats do measure relative humidity – but sensors throughout the home are the way to go.
 Typically, you don’t want a homeowner going out and just buying the cheapest thing because those sensors can be way off.
 So look into a good monitoring system and make that part of your package.
 As a homeowner, having a builder say, “We care about your indoor quality.
 We care about your comfort.
 We’re going to monitor,” says a lot.